Child Custody Agreements and Parenting Plan

-Child custody & access in ottawa
+Child Custody & Access in Ottawa

 - Negotiate and draft parenting plans.

-- Travel consent forms.
+- Prepare Travel consent forms.

 - Sole and joint-decision making authority analysis.

-How does Child Decision-Making Responsibility work in Ontario?
+Child Decision-Making Responsibility in Ontario

 Contrary to what most people believe, child custody does not refer to a parent’s time with a child but rather establishes who has authority to make major decisions concerning the child’s care, such as those relating to: